Alien-AV/gangster-game/game-design.md

 6. After establishing a foothold, Boss can find a way to expand into other neighborhoods, which he personally couldn't tackle, and needs to equip and prepare his gangsters to handle the new territory.

-## World Tableau System (Initial Deck)
+## Table System (Initial Deck)

-Goal: The world is represented by a unified tableau `state.table.cards`.
-Exploring draws cards and adds them to this tableau.
+Goal: The table is represented by `state.table.cards`.
+Exploring draws cards and adds them to this table.
 Actions are available based on the card you interact with and game state, not global unlock flags.

 - __Decks__
   - `neighborhood` deck draws feed directly into `state.table.cards`.